 Positive thinking is fine, but not the sort of toxic positivity that invalidates our real, painful experience.
 There are always those people so obsessed with being positive that they lose their capacity for empathy.
-I can’t be “positive” about a bad situation until I’ve cried, bitched and moaned, and gone through all the stages of grief first.
-Also, people should try having an illness like Lyme, ME, or MCS before they judge.
+I can’t “think positive” about a bad situation until I’ve cried, bitched and moaned, gone through all the stages of grief first, and filtered the whole thing through humor.
+Also, people should try having an illness like Lyme, ME, MCAS, fibromyalgia, or MCS before they judge.

 How many times have you had variations of the following conversation?
-I’ve definitely run across this type of person, now that I am in the “you-don’t-look-sick” phase of my illness (when I was bedbound around 2010, I just got told to exercise, which was kind of difficult as I couldn’t leave the bed much).
+I’ve definitely run across this type of person, now that I am in the “you-don’t-look-sick” phase of my illness (when I was bedbound around 2010, I just got told to do vigorous exercise, which was kind of difficult as I couldn’t leave the bed).

 So, I didn’t go back to that doctor. 😁

 And here is an old cat cartoon.
 Sadly, veterinarians do have a much better understanding of Lyme and coinfections.
 This is a very big problem for humans, although cats may think it’s just fine.

 Here’s Part One of these Spoonie Awards and there will be more.
 I keep thinking of new ones every time someone says something ignorant or insensitive about chronic illness, so there will be, er, quite a few…